bahree/glance-F1/README.md

 # Demo
-My current F1 Glance set up is shown below on the left, versus the community widget on the right.
+On the left below is a possible configuration using this custom API.
+On the right is a configuration using the default API used in the community widget.

+The largest difference is localized time zones, track map, added track details, and general tidying up of the championship orders.

 <div align="center" >
   <img src="./glance-f1.png" width="225px" height = "600px" hspace="20px" />